umasreeakula/website_funnel_analysis/README.md

 from
 	daily_landings_cte;
 ```
-I used the same logic and calculated the monthly, weekly and daily page landings and the conversion rates of the funnel stages for both the sex groups (male and female only) and the device types (desktop and mobile only).
+I used the same logic and calculated the monthly, weekly and daily page landings and the conversion rates of the funnel stages for both the sex groups (male and female) and the device types (desktop and mobile).
 ```
 -- Calculating monthly user landings on different pages and their corresponding conversion rates, by gender/sex